Reindance Riding & Equestrian Services

 Amaro follows breed type not only with his temperament, but also his build.
 He has great angles and lines that are also well balanced.

 Amaro is poetry in motion and a dream to ride.
-He has a very correct, expressive, yet smooth stride.
+He has a very correct, expressive, uphill, ground covering stride.
 And talk about POWER.
-The POTENTIAL this horse has is endless.
-He has a very natural ability to collect and lift, as well as extend to a large, uphill, ground covering stride.
-I really look forward to developing him and seeing where we can go.
+The potential this horse has is endless.
+He has a very natural ability to collect and lift, as well as extend to a larger stride.
+I really look forward to continuing to develop him and seeing where we can go.
 So far, he has shown us he is a very quick, “only need to show me once” learner and willing to do anything you ask.
 He is curious and loves to please.
-He’s shown great talent not only with his flat work, but also with obstacle work and jumping.
+He’s shown great talent not only with his flat work, but also with field work and is a joy on the trail as well.

 His breeding includes my personal favorite lines, both the mares and the stallions, as well as being very old blood.
 Some key names in his breeding are: Arnoldwold Viger (foundation stallion) La Gorgendiere Miquette (foundation mare), La Gorgendiere Alto Fox (foundation stallion).
 Lou, Bienvenue Lou Heros (Great grandsire, sire line).
 Jonathan Coco Pharraud (dam-side and sire-side lines)-only stallion line to produce cream carrying offspring.